-- 3 issues of our Broadsides newsletter

-- Special discount rates on events

-- E-Alerts and notifications

-- Membership in your local Broadband

-- Current website, social media, and communications

-- Alerts on select wild lands issues

-- Opportunity to participate in national Broadwalks and other events at member rates Affiliation with a nationwide network of more than 5,000 like-minded Broads and Bros

-- An organization that provides a national voice for your demographic

-- A pretty darn solid guarantee you'll learn something and have fun
+- A subscription to Broadsides newsletter (published 3x a year). - E-Alerts and notifications - Membership in your local Broadband - Current website, social media, and communications - Alerts on select wild lands issues - Discounted member rates on Broadwalk and Broadwork events. - 10% off your first Broadwalk or Broadwork. - Affiliation with a nationwide network of like-minded Broads and Bros - An organization that provides a national voice for your demographic - A pretty darn solid guarantee you'll learn something and have fun